doitintl/zorya/README.md

 ![](Zorya_policies.png)

-App Engine Flex note - in order to add an App engine flex to the policy please look at [Adding GAP Flex to Zorya policy](./App%20Engine%20Flex%20Tagging.md).
+App Engine Flex is now supported - in order to add an App engine flex to the policy please look at [Adding GAP Flex to Zorya policy](./App%20Engine%20Flex%20Tagging.md).